Last Train To Clarksville chords

 • Lyrics Begin: Take the last train to Clarksville and I'll meet you at the station.

-• Performing Artists: The Monkees
+• Featured Artists: The Monkees

 • Single: